Procedurally-Generated-Human/VFC-Offloading-RL/README.md

 # Vehicular Fog Computing Task Offloading RL Environment

-This repository contains the source code of the following paper: <em>"Deep Reinforcement Learning for Delay-Optimized Task Offloading in Vehicular Fog Computing".</em> The pre-print version of the paper can be view here: https://arxiv.org/abs/2410.03472.
-We appreciate citing the paper if you found it or this repository to be useful.
+This repository contains the source code of the following paper: <em>"Deep Reinforcement Learning for Delay-Optimized Task Offloading in Vehicular Fog Computing".</em> The pre-print version can be view here: https://arxiv.org/abs/2410.03472.
+We appreciate citing the paper if you found this repository to be useful.

 ![system-model-visual](system-model-visual.png)